 - “Which Constant Contact pricing tiers include Email Plus and additional services like surveys or ecommerce?”

-Departments also compare Constant Contact to competitors and Constant Contact alternatives.
-That is, especially when list sizes push the higher tiers, or when the Mailchimp cost increases rapidly with automation and seats.
+Departments also compare Constant Contact with competitors and alternatives.
+That is, especially when list sizes push into the higher tiers, or when Mailchimp costs increase rapidly with automation and seats.

 Nonprofit & Small Business Discounts